 New technology is changing that, though.
 In fact, modern-day archaeologists don't even have to leave home to spot a buried Maya city.
-All they need is LIDAR (Light Detection and Ranging).
-This game-changing tool has revolutionized the world of archaeology.
+All they need is LIDAR (Light Detection and Ranging), a game-changing tool that's revolutionized the world of archaeology.
 LIDAR is light in the form of laser pulses.
 It's used along with a specialized scanner and GPS receiver to generate precise, 3D topographical information about natural and humanmade environments.
 And when it's placed on an airplane or helicopter, it can scan broad expanses of land.

-In 2018, archaeologists announced that LIDAR technology had helped them uncover an entire Maya megalopolis in Guatemala.
-Analysis of the scans revealed 61,480 previously unidentified Maya structures.
-They span over 810 square miles (2,098 square kilometers).
+In 2018, archaeologists announced that LIDAR technology had helped them uncover an entire Maya megalopolis in northern Guatemala.
+Analysis of the scans revealed 61,480 previously unidentified Maya structures over a span of 810 square miles (2,098 square kilometers).
 Archaeologists have determined that an astounding 7 to 11 million people lived in the area.
-Many resided in densely packed cities, some in suburban towns, and others in rural zones.
+Many resided in densely packed cities, some in suburban towns, and others in sparsely populated rural zones.
 (As a point of reference, the Chicago metropolitan area has about 10 million residents.)

 The LIDAR scans also brought to laser-light two other startling discoveries.
 First, the Maya built about 66 miles (106 kilometers) of causeways within and between their cities and towns.
 This suggests a remarkable degree of connectivity between the various sections of their sprawling megalopolis.
-And second, they developed a complex agricultural system.
+And second, they developed a complex agricultural mechanism.
 It was capable of feeding many millions of people regularly through field irrigation systems in the low-lying wetlands and terraces in the upland areas.

-In October 2019, LIDAR technology struck archaeological gold once again.
-A total of 27 ceremonial sites dating back 3,000 years were discovered in Mexico.
-Their construction was of a kind that archaeologists had never seen before.
-It included low-to-the-ground platforms as long as two-thirds of a mile (1.1 kilometers).
+In October 2019, LIDAR technology struck archaeological gold once again, this time in Mexico, with the discovery of 27 ceremonial sites dating back 3,000 years.
+Their construction was of a kind that archaeologists had never seen before, with low-to-the-ground platforms as long as two-thirds of a mile (1.1 kilometers).
+Scientists believe these findings will shed some light on the mysterious origins of the Maya civilization.